 Recommended by: Charlotte, The Millenial Runaway

 Portmeirion Village is one of those places you just can’t believe is in the UK.
-This magical Welsh village is so exclusive it requires a day ticket to access its village, gardens, beaches and estuary.
-Those willing to fork out the £10pp will be rewarded with an enchanting Italianate-style village with its own private peninsula on the southern shores of Snowdonia.
+This magical Welsh village is so exclusive it requires a day ticket to access its village, gardens, beaches, and estuary.
+Those willing to fork out the £10pp will be rewarded with an enchanting Italianate-style village on the southern shores of Snowdonia.

-So whether it’s a romantic stroll through the 70-acre sub-tropical forest, reliving Titanic moments on the famous Stone Boat of Portmeirion, or simple a candlelit dinner over Italian favourites, Portmeirion Village is the perfect romantic getaway for a true feeling of elopement.
+So whether it’s a romantic stroll through the 70-acre sub-tropical forest, reliving Titanic moments on the famous Stone Boat of Portmeirion, or simple a candlelit dinner over Italian favourites, Portmeirion Village is perfect for a true feeling of elopement.

 Llanddwyn Island, Anglesey